sahildiwan/sahildiwan.github.com/_posts/2014-07-17-make-this-blog-using-jekyll-deployed-on-github-pages.markdown

 Then, edit the `feed.xml` file to look like the the code found [here][7].

-*Couldn't post the code here because Jekyll was automatically rendering some of the dynamic code I wanted shown. #lookingoutforyou #inception
+*Reminder: couldn't post the code here because Jekyll was automatically rendering some of the dynamic code I wanted shown. #lookingoutforyou #inception

 Now, edit the `index.html` file to look like this: